Diabetes and urine glucose monitoring

-Glucose will overflow into the urine only when the blood glucose level is high, that is, too high for the kidneys to stop it spilling over into the urine.
+Glucose is usually only found in the urine when blood glucose levels are raised due to diabetes.
+When your blood glucose levels are high enough, glycosuria occurs because your kidneys can’t stop glucose from spilling over from the bloodstream into the urine.
 In most people, blood glucose levels above 10 mmol of glucose per litre of plasma will cause glucose to appear in the urine.
 This level is called the ‘renal threshold’ for glucose.

 What does urine glucose testing involve?

 If you sometimes check your diabetes with urine glucose testing, you will be advised which time of day to perform the test.
 Make sure you understand how to perform the test, and go over the instructions for your brand of test strip with your doctor or diabetes educator.

 To perform the test:

 - expose the test strip or dipstick to the urine, usually by dipping it in the urine sample;

 - read the test result at the specified time, by comparing the colour change on the test strip with the reference colour chart, which is usually printed on the container.